linux-system-roles/mssql/README.md

 ### `mssql_enable_sql_agent`

-Set this variable to `true` to enable the MSSQL Server agent.
+Set this variable to `true` to enable the SQL agent.
+The role does not disable the SQL agent if this variable is set to `false`.

 Default: `false`

 ### `mssql_install_fts`

-Set this variable to `true` to install the MSSQL Server full-text search.
+Set this variable to `true` to install the full-text search.
+The role does not uninstall the full-text search if this variable is set to `false`.

 Default: `false`